-- During the GCDD's Five Year State Plan for FFYs 2017-2021, the AIDD developed Revised Performance Measures (dated June 2016) and required additional data regarding the number or percent of people for Family Advocacy Annual Performance Measures; and the number of policies, practices, statutes, or rules for Systems Change Annual Performance Measures that will apply to Employment as follows: - At least ten (10) adults with developmental disabilities will be directly employed in jobs of their choice in a broad range of competitive integrated employment settings;
+- During the GCDD's Five Year State Plan for FFYs 2017-2021, the AIDD developed Revised Performance Measures (dated June 2016) and required additional data regarding Family Advocacy Annual Performance Measures; and Systems Change Annual Performance Measures.
+The following Measures apply to the Employment goal: - At least ten (10) adults with developmental disabilities will be directly employed in jobs of their choice in a broad range of competitive integrated employment settings; - 2.
+100% of the participating adults with developmental disabilities will speak up and be able to express themselves about the services and supports they need or what's important to them in terms of employment services; - At least 90% (9) of the adults with developmental disabilities will report satisfaction with the employment services received;

-- 2. 100% of the participating adults with developmental disabilities will speak up and be able to express themselves about the services and supports they need or what's important to them in terms of employment services; - At least 90% (9) of the adults with developmental disabilities will report satisfaction with the employment services received; - At least ten (10) transition students will be enrolled in post secondary education programs or employed in a broad range of inclusive employment settings; - 5 100% of the participating transition students will speak up and be able to express themselves about the services and supports they need or what's important to them in terms of employment services; - 6.
+- At least ten (10) transition students will be enrolled in post secondary education programs or employed in a broad range of inclusive employment settings; - 5 100% of the participating transition students will speak up and be able to express themselves about the services and supports they need or what's important to them in terms of employment services; - 6.
 At least 90% (9) of the transition students will report satisfaction with the employment services received; - 7.
 At least ten (10) family members will participate in this employment project; - 8.
 At least 90% (9) family members will report satisfaction with their participation in this employment project; - 9.
 Two policies will be created or changed; - 10.
 Two policies will be improved and implemented; - 11.
 Two statutes or regulations will be created or changed; - 12.
 Two statutes or regulations will be improved and implemented - 13.
 Two promising practices will be created and supported; - 14.
 At least twelve (12) individuals (not individuals with developmental disabilities or families) will be trained/educated through a systemic change initiative; - 15.
 Two promising or best practices will be improved and implemented.